GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCommentReader.afterFunction| replace:: This callback occurs during the `parse` pass after the function body block.

+.. |method-ast-AstCommentReader.beforeVariant| replace:: This callback occurs during the `parse` pass before the variant alias declaration.

+.. |method-ast-AstCommentReader.afterVariant| replace:: This callback occurs during the `parse` after before the variant alias declaration.

 .. |method-ast-AstCommentReader.beforeGlobalVariables| replace:: This callback occurs during the `parse` pass before the first global variable declaration but after `let` or `var` keyword.

 .. |method-ast-AstCommentReader.afterGlobalVariable| replace:: This callback occurs during the `parse` pass after global variable is declaraed (after the following comment section, should it have one).